WWE News: Former UFC Fighter Says Goldberg ‘Can’t Wrestle,’ Wants Brock Lesnar

 — matthew riddle (@riddletuf7) March 18, 2017

-While speaking with Sporting News about his upcoming opponent who is almost twice his age, Riddle also spoke about other stars in UFC and WWE who he feels he could beat.
-A couple of names he mentioned from the world of MMA are Tyron Woodley and Stephen Thompson who he feels he could beat both.
+While speaking with Sporting News about his upcoming opponent who is almost twice his age, Riddle also spoke about other stars in UFC and WWE whom he feels he could beat.
+A couple of names he mentioned from the world of MMA are Tyron Woodley and Stephen Thompson.

 In 2015, Matt Riddle had a tryout with WWE, but the company ended up passing on him for the time being.
 Earlier this year, Sports Keeda reported that Riddle feels as if WWE didn’t want to sign him due to his marijuana usage, but the promotion never said as much.